The Essential Power Tools List: 30 Different Types Everyone Should Own

 If you’re a homeowner who does their repairs, there are some power tools that you need.
 Many of these tools make typical repair jobs easier, which is why we recommend most homeowners have them on hand.

-While you don’t have to go out and purchase every tool on this list today, it is a good idea to refer back to this often and slowly add these essential tools to your toolset.
+While you don’t have to go out and purchase every power tool on this list today, it is a good idea to refer back to this power tools list often and slowly add these essential items to your set.

 Drills & Similar Tools